Free and Independent Faction: 1875 return

 The elections of that year created an understanding between Epureanu's "independent conservative" faction and Brătianu, allowing them to govern together.
-In the electoral sweep of 1876, at least 18 Factionalists, including Ionescu, took seats as PNL deputies (other estimates suggest that between 15 and 26 deputies were Faction affiliates).
+In the electoral sweep of June 1876, at least 18 Factionalists, including Ionescu, took seats as PNL deputies (other estimates suggest that between 15 and 26 deputies were Faction affiliates).
 The PNL's secure victory, and a subsequent rapprochement with Carol, toned down republicanism, which was only expressed by dissenters such as Rosetti and Carada.
-Dabija's conspiracy also fell apart immediately after Carol agreed to designate Brătianu his Prime Minister.
+Dabija's conspiracy also fell apart immediately after Carol agreed to designate Brătianu his Prime Minister, though the Factionalists were still strong at Iași—taking two out of three in-play colleges during the local elections in October.
 As leader of the Faction, his name absent from the cabinet proposal, Ionescu also continued to voice the old credo, insisting that the republic was "the most liberal, most democratic, most perfect" regime.
 However, he sent out conciliatory messages to Carol, assuring him that the Faction did not seek to have him appear in court over accusations of corruption.
 Against the changing consensus, he also defended alleged perpetrators of antisemitic violence.

 With Brătianu in charge of government, Ionescu himself served briefly as Vice President of Chamber, under Rosetti.
 This signaled problems between him and other Factionalists, most of whom opposed Rosetti's policies, preferring to align themselves with Epureanu's followers.
 Following a government reshuffle, during which the moderates again withdrew and the Faction became an important partner in government, Ionescu was appointed Foreign Minister.
 The younger Factionalist, Ștefan C. Șendrea, was one of his trusted secretaries.
 Their policy still differed from the PNL's: Ionescu did not look favorably on the project to shed Ottoman suzerainty, and felt that Romania should declare herself a neutral country.
 Since the guarantees of the Treaty of Paris would have been voided by independence, he feared that the country would end up under a foreign occupation, and was especially troubled by any empowerment of the Russian Empire.
 During his time in office, Ionescu also toned down his own protectionism.
 He supported fixed tariffs against Kogălniceanu's free-trade agenda, but argued that import substitution industrialization generated "bad, overpriced merchandise"; by 1877, he endorsed reciprocal free-trade agreements with the major exporters of Western Europe.
 In other areas, the Faction took the initiative for asserting Romanian autonomy.
 By December 1876, Factionalist deputies, led by Andrei Vizanti, submitted a project to set up the National Bank of Romania.
 The motion, criticized in the press as amateurish, was eventually defeated in that form.